MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - None

 Return Values
-Result (Set of Elements) - returns the information about the slam map data.
+* Result (set of elements) - returns the information about the slam map data.
    * grid (array) - a 2 dimensional array of values.
    * height (integer) - the height of the map
    * isValid (boolean) - weather or not the map is valid
    * metersPerCell (double) - the value that represents the number of meters that each cell reprecents in the grid array
    * width (integer) - the width of the map

 ##### FollowPath - ALPHA